 Can the EU survive the rise of euroscepticism and populism?
 Why has international cooperation on global environmental issues proven to be difficult?
 How can we address other issues in an increasingly globalized world?

-IRIO in Groningen is a truly multidisciplinary English-taught degree programme in which you will explore political questions on an international level.
-You will focus on the place of politics, history, economics and law in international relations but also the crucial role of international organizations.
-You will also learn or improve your proficiency in a modern foreign language and will be able to choose a minor that fits your profile.
+IRIO in Groningen is a multidisciplinary English-taught degree programme in which you explore political questions on an international level.
+You focus on the place of politics, history, economics and law in international relations but also the role of international organizations.
+You also learn or improve your proficiency in a modern foreign language and choose a minor that fits your profile.

 If you choose IRIO in Groningen, you choose:

-Please note: IRIO is a quota study: only a limited number of students are accepted every year.
+Please note: IRIO is a quota study: only 300 students are accepted every year.

 After studying French law for almost two years, I was looking for a broader programme where I could fully study in English and that would give me the possibility to learn about various subjects, such as law, economics, history, politics.
 However, the feature that convinced me to apply for this programme were the compulsory language courses that allow me to learn a foreign language intensively.
 I picked Chinese and studying this language is so much fun!